Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Descendant log Gromov-Witten invariants

 We now describe $\s{X}_0$.
 For each pair of cells $\Xi\subseteq \Xi'$ of $\s{P}$, the rays from $\Xi$ through $\Xi'$ define a cone $\sigma_{\Xi,\Xi'} \subset N_{\bb{Q}}/\LL(\Xi)$ ($\LL(\Xi)$ denoting the linear subspace generated by vectors in $\Xi$).
 The union over all $\Xi'$ containing a fixed $\Xi$ forms a complete fan $\Sigma_{\Xi}$ in $N_{\bb{Q}}/\LL(\Xi)$.
 Furthermore, for each inclusion $\Xi\subseteq \Xi'$, we have a toric closed embedding $X(\Sigma_{\Xi'}) \hookrightarrow X(\Sigma_{\Xi})$, and compositions are compatible.
 Proposition 3.5 of \cite{NS} says that if $\s{P}$ is integral (i.e., if $\s{P}^{[0]} \subset N$), then $\s{X}_0 \cong \lim_{\stackrel{\longrightarrow}{\Xi\in \s{P}}} X(\Sigma_{\Xi})$.

-Now suppose we have the data for a rigid $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$ as in \S \ref{TropCurves}.
+Now suppose we have the data for a rigid $\f{T}^{\ns}_{g,\Delta}(\A,\Psi)$ as in \S \ref{TropCurves}.
 Recall this set is finite by Lemma \ref{General}.
-Let $\Sigma$ be any fan whose rays include the rays generated by elements of $\Delta$. \begin{lem} There exists a {\bf good} polyhedral decomposition $\s{P}=\s{P}_{g,m,\Delta}(\A,\Psi)$---i.e., one which satisfies the following: \begin{enumerate} \item The asymptotic fan $\Sigma_{\s{P}}$ is a refinement of $\Sigma$. \item All the vertices and edges of all tropical curves in $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$ are contained in the $0$- and $1$-cells of $\s{P}$, respectively.
-Furthermore, for each edge $E$ of such a tropical curve, $\partial^+E-\partial^-E$ is an integral multiple of $w(E)u_E$. \item Each $A_i\in \A$ is contained in the $\dim(A_i)$-skeleton of $\s{P}$, and similarly for the $B_j$'s and the $\dim(B_j)$-skeleton. \end{enumerate} Furthermore, by refining $N$, we can assume $\s{P}$ is {\bf integral}, meaning that each vertex $V\in \s{P}^{[0]}$ is contained in $N$. \end{lem} \begin{proof} \cite[Proposition 3.9]{NS} gives us a polyhedral decomposition satisfying the first two properties for any single tropical curve.
-Also, any affine subspace $A_i$ or $B_j$ of dimension $d$ clearly lives in the $d$-skeleton of some polyhedral decomposition. $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$ and $\A$ are finite, and any finite collection of polyhedral decompositions admits a common refinement, so the claim follows. \end{proof}
+Let $\Sigma$ be any fan whose rays include the rays generated by elements of $\Delta$. \begin{lem} There exists a {\bf good} polyhedral decomposition $\s{P}=\s{P}_{g,\Delta}(\A,\Psi)$---i.e., one which satisfies the following: \begin{enumerate} \item The asymptotic fan $\Sigma_{\s{P}}$ is a refinement of $\Sigma$. \item All the vertices and edges of all tropical curves in $\f{T}^{\ns}_{g,\Delta}(\A,\Psi)$ are contained in the $0$- and $1$-cells of $\s{P}$, respectively.
+Furthermore, for each compact edge $E$ of such a tropical curve, $\partial^+E-\partial^-E$ is an integral multiple of $w(E)u_E$. \item Each $A_i\in \A$ is contained in the $\dim(A_i)$-skeleton of $\s{P}$. \end{enumerate} Furthermore, by refining $N$, we can assume $\s{P}$ is {\bf integral}, meaning that each vertex $V\in \s{P}^{[0]}$ is contained in $N$. \end{lem} \begin{proof} \cite[Proposition 3.9]{NS} gives us a polyhedral decomposition satisfying the first two properties for any single tropical curve.
+Also, any affine subspace $A_i$ of dimension $d$ clearly lives in the $d$-skeleton of some polyhedral decomposition. $\f{T}^{\ns}_{g,\Delta}(\A,\Psi)$ and $\A$ are finite, and any finite collection of polyhedral decompositions admits a common refinement, so the claim follows. \end{proof}

 We will assume from now on that $\s{P}$ is a good polyhedral decomposition as above.
 By replacing $N$ with $\frac{1}{d}N\subset N_{\bb{Q}}$ for some $d\in \bb{Z}_{> 0}$, we can assume that $\s{P}$ is integral.